 All we had to do was mount it to the back of my main sewing table.
 Now I’ve got tabletop plugs for both of my sewing machines!

 It’s not a perfect solution.
 The power cord for my serger doesn’t reach so I’m still using an extension cord for that.
 I’m going to have to get used to my cords going across the sewing table, and to the back edge of the table now having a chunky power strip on it.
+Perhaps one day I’ll get the electrical panel upgraded as, according to Barnett Electrical, that means there’ll be more circuits available to split the load (whatever that means) – and maybe I could even have a few more outlets installed where I need them most.

 I was able to tape the cords into loops to neaten things up.
 And look how neat things are in front of my sewing table!